Magdalena Sierra

 Ada María Magdalena Sierra (born 25 June 1966) is an Argentine architect and politician who served as a National Deputy from 2017 to 2021, elected in Buenos Aires Province.
 A member of the Justicialist Party, she was elected in 2017 as part of Unidad Ciudadana.
 Sierra previously served as a member of the Buenos Aires Province Senate from 2015 to 2017, representing the Third Electoral Section.

-Since 2021, she has been a member of the City Council of Avellaneda, a post she previously held as well.
+Since 2025 she has served as intendenta (mayor) of Avellaneda.
+She previously served in Avellaneda's city council multiple times.

 Early and personal life

 Sierra was born on 25 June 1966 in Buenos Aires.
 She studied architecture at the University of Buenos Aires, graduating in 2007.
 She is married to Jorge Ferraresi, former intendente of Avellaneda and current Minister of Territorial Development and Habitat in the cabinet of Alberto Fernández.
 Sierra and Ferraresi have two children.

 Political career

 Sierra was Undersecretary of Municipal Planning in Avellaneda from 2009 to 2013, during her husband's first term as mayor.
 In 2013, she ran for a seat in the Avellaneda City Council, as part of the Front for Victory list; she was elected.
 In the 2015 provincial elections, Sierra was elected as Provincial Senator for the Third Electoral Section.

 Sierra ran for a seat in the Argentine Chamber of Deputies in the 2017 legislative election; she was the 11th candidate in the Unidad Ciudadana list in Buenos Aires Province.
 The Unidad Ciudadana list received 36.28% of the votes, and Sierra made it past the D'Hondt cut to be elected.
 She was sworn in on 6 December 2017.

 As a national deputy, Sierra formed part of the parliamentary commissions on Habitat and Urban Planning, Addiction Prevention, Sports, Disabilities, Women and Diversity, Municipal Affairs, and Public Works.
 She was a supporter of the 2020 Voluntary Interruption of Pregnancy bill, which legalized abortion in Argentina.

 Ahead of the 2021 legislative election, Sierra was confirmed as one of the candidates in the Frente de Todos list to the Avellaneda City Council.